 Mile-a-minute weed Leslie J. Mehrhoff, University of Connecticut, Bugwood.org

-Mile-A-Minute Weed (Persicaria perfoliata) is a vigorous, barbed, vine that smothers other herbaceous plants, shrubs and even trees by growing over them.
-Growing up to 6 inches per day, mile-a-minute weed forms dense mats that cover other plants and then stresses and weakens themthrough smothering and physically damaging them.
+Mile-a-minute weed (Persicaria perfoliata) is a vigorous, barbed vine that smothers other herbaceous plants, shrubs and even trees by growing over them.
+Growing up to six inches per day, mile-a-minute weed forms dense mats that cover other plants and then stresses and weakens them through smothering and physically damaging them.
 Sunlight is blocked, thus decreasing the covered plant’s ability to photosynthesize; and the weight and pressure of the mile-a-minute weed can cause poor growth of branches and foliage.
 The smothering can eventually kill overtopped plants.

-Mile-a-minute weed (Persicaria perfoliata (L.) H. Gross, formerly Polygonum perfoliatum) is a member of the Polygonum or Buckwheat family.
-It is native to India and Eastern Asia and was accidentally introduced via contaminated holly seed into York County, PA in 1930.
-As of September 2011, mile-a-minute weed has been found in all the Mid-Atlantic states, southern New England, North Carolina, Ohio and Oregon.
-In New York, mile-a-minute weed has been recorded mostly in counties south of the northern Connecticut boarder.
-Mile-a-minute weed has a large potential to expand in cooler areas, as the seed requires an 8 week cold period in order to flower.
+Mile-a-minute weed (Persicaria perfoliata (L.) H. Gross, formerly Polygonum perfoliatum) is a member of the polygonum or buckwheat family.
+It is native to India and Eastern Asia and was accidentally introduced via contaminated holly seed into York County, Pennsylvania in 1930.
+Mile-a-minute weed has been found in all the Mid-Atlantic states, southern New England, North Carolina, Ohio, and Oregon (2011).
+In New York, mile-a-minute weed has been recorded mostly in counties south of the northern Connecticut border.
+Mile-a-minute weed has a large potential to expand in cooler areas, as the seed requires an eight-week cold period in order to flower.
 It is estimated that mile-a-minute weed is in only 20% of its potential U.S. range.

 Mile-a-minute fruiting spike, ocreae, and barbs.
 Leslie J. Mehrhoff, University of Connecticut, Bugwood.org